na-na-hi/renget/archive/cominginclutch.md

 	- Discord: Clutch#0121
 	- Email: nevergoingtocheckthis@proton.me
 	- I don't guarantee quick responses with these methods because I don't like using them.
 Give me a (You) in the threads if you reach out.
 Otherwise, I'll get back to you whenever I log into one of them.
 	- I don't mind talking with you, but before you ask: **No**, I don't want to join your sekrit club.
-I will only go where you can be publicly invited.
+I will only go where public invites are given.